h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 ### [Regression Analysis/Regressor Model](https://www.h2o.ai/community/glossary/regression-analysis-regressor-model)

-Regression tries to predict a continuous number (as different from classification, which only categorizes).
+Regression tries to predict a continuous number (as opposed to classification, which only categorizes).
 With a regressor model, you try to predict the exact number from your response column.
-In our case, we will try to predict the interest rate.
+In our case, we will try to predict the interest rate (a continuous value).
 You will see later on that some samples might have a 7.5% interest rate, and our regression model will try to predict that number.

 There are different types of regression analysis; for example, there is a linear regression, where you fit a straight line to your response based on your predictors, and you try to predict your output with it.
 Linear regressions are only advised for datasets with a linear distribution.
 There are also non-linear regressions, which are more useful when you do not have a linear distribution of your response variable.